katcipis/katcipis.github.io/_drafts/restless-restfull.md

 it crossed the point of being useful and started to feel like bike shedding, specially when compared with the tremendous difficulty that I was feeling on how to actually solve a problem being "RESTful".

 I was very used to solve problems with data + algorithms and it seemed that I was being presented only with the data part of the idea + the bike shedding on how to properly use methods and status codes.
-It is important to do CRUD stuff consistently, but to be honest it is boring as hell discussing CRUD stuff.
+It is important to do CRUD stuff consistently, but to be honest it is boring as hell to discuss CRUD stuff.

 I remember something like linkedin using 9XX status codes, twitter using only POST and GET and no other methods and some sacred quest for the